![]() |

 of Canadian contemporary instrumental artists have an international

-presence, front and centre in that bunch is Mr. Brian Hughes!!
+presence, front and centre in that bunch is Mr. Brian Hughes!
 Hailing

 from Vegreville, a small town in central Alberta, Hughes was only